 Although CRM tools have been effective in many industries, mergers and acquisitions require very strict and specific functionality to manage costly deals and delicate stakeholder interactions.
 Traditional CRM platforms simply do not provide key aspects needed to close successful M&A deals efficiently and equitably.

+Traditional CRM platforms simply do not provide key aspects needed to close successful M&A deals efficiently and equitably.
 Deal practitioners must begin using tools designed specifically for industry needs and pain points.
 Fortunately, M&A CRM software is tailored expressly for M&A processes and is being adapted by industry leaders to modernizing traditional approaches.
-The following reasons highlight why industry-tailored platforms will always outperform traditional, universal CRM software.

 A successful M&A deal requires the effective collaboration between many internal team members and external stakeholders.
 The due diligence process demands constant communication between the buyer and seller, with an investment bank likely in the middle to add needed structure and analysis.
 Documents and information must be swiftly sent, received and assessed to advance the needs of the deal and ensure value creation.
 Traditional CRMs lack the functionality required to manage this delicate collaboration or to track important information and documents.